-Test Description: The purpose of the S-Meter Test is to determine the level of RF input signal required to produce an S9 and S9+20 dB indication on the receiver S meter.
-This test is performed with the receiver in the CW mode at a frequency of 14.200 MHz.
-The IF filter bandwidth is set to 500 Hz, nominal.
+Test Description: The purpose of the S-Meter Test is to determine the level of RF input signal required to produce an S9 indication on the receiver S meter.
+This test is performed with the receiver in the SSB mode at a frequency of 14.200 MHz.
 A traditional S9 signal is a level of 50 μ V (an old Collins receiver standard).
-The Collins standard S unit was 6 dB.
-This is, however, not a hard and fast rule, especially for LED or bar-graph type S meters.